 The bum panel gets generous amounts of reinforcement without adding too much weight and there’s also a unique little interior key pocket which is a neat touch.

 However, the price cut isn’t without compromises.
-The design is very simple with an elastic waist, simple Velcro-tabbed ankle and no pockets, vents or other features and it’s more trash bag than tailored in fit and appearance - which can have extra paint rub consequences.
+The design has a very simple elastic waist fit and there are no pockets, vents, or other features.
+It’s more trash bag than tailored in fit and appearance, although there are velcro leg adjusters to stop them getting snagged in your drivetrain.
 The 10k/10k fabric spec means the running temperature of the Nevis pants is noticeably warmer and the water will make its way through sooner when compared to the more expensive alternatives here.

 What materials and construction are used?

-There are a lot of good riding trousers currently on the market and most feature some sort of weather-resistant or DWR coating that does a good job of shrugging off puddle splashes and light showers, but when should you hang those up and reach for a fully wet weather specific option?
+There are a lot of good riding pants currently on the market and most feature some sort of weather-resistant or DWR coating that does a good job of shrugging off puddle splashes and light showers, but when should you hang those up and reach for a fully wet weather specific option?
 Well if your riding conditions favor amphibious vehicles then a proper waterproof trouser is going to keep you drier, warmer and therefore more comfortable out on the trails.

-To gain the desired waterproof status required the best waterproof MTB trousers make the switch from stretchy softshell construction to a fully moisture-proof membrane.
+To gain the desired waterproof status required the best waterproof MTB pants make the switch from stretchy softshell construction to a fully moisture-proof membrane.
 These are often constructed with two or three layers – a waterproof layer that is topped with an outer face fabric, or in a three-layer variant, you’ll typically find the waterproof membrane sandwiched between a specifically designed inner and outer layer.

 How do you measure waterproofness?

-Without a doubt, the most important part of a waterproof MTB trouser is its ability to keep you dry regardless of how frequent the puddle splash or how heavy the downpour is.
+Without a doubt, the most important part of a waterproof MTB pant is its ability to keep you dry regardless of how frequent the puddle splash is or how heavy the downpour is.
 Waterproofing is measured by how many vertical millimeters of water are supported by an inch circle of fabric over 24 hours without leaking.
 The fabric needs to support a minimum of 1,500mm but some fabrics will be rated at 50k plus and, as a rule, the higher the fabric rating the more waterproof the whole product is.
-But, in the real world, regardless of how good the technology is said to be, no set of trousers is totally waterproof and if you’re out for prolonged periods of time in torrential conditions you will get wet.
-But with the best waterproof MTB trousers, it’s just a case of how long this is before the water does begin to seep.
+But, in the real world, regardless of how good the technology is said to be, no set of pants are totally waterproof and if you’re out for prolonged periods of time in torrential conditions you will get wet.
+But with the best waterproof MTB pants, it’s just a case of how long this is before the water does begin to seep.

-Are the best waterproof MTB trousers breathable?
+Are the best waterproof MTB pants breathable?

 You can have the most waterproof material in the world, but if it’s not breathable it’s not suitable, especially when worn for endurance activities like mountain biking.
 But what does breathability actually mean?
-A breathable material lets body heat and sweat efficiently exit which in turn helps regulate temperature and stop the trousers from having a ‘boil in the bag’ effect resulting in them getting wet from the inside out.
+A breathable material lets body heat and sweat efficiently exit which in turn helps regulate temperature and stop the pants from having a ‘boil in the bag’ effect resulting in them getting wet from the inside out.

 Breathability also gets a numbered WVT (Water Vapour Transmission) rating and typically the higher the number the better the sweat evaporating properties are.
 Typically, a poor breathing fabric will have a rating around 6,000, anything between 10,000 and 15,000 will be acceptable but still sweaty during big effort circumstances, whereas anything 30,000 plus will offer the best moisture evaporating results.

-Should MTB trousers be tight?
+Should MTB pants be tight?

-The fit of riding trousers is super important, especially ones that are designed to keep the mud and water at bay.
-We like to see trousers that sit high up the back, which means there’s extra coverage against the clart and the higher waistband helps keep your lower back warm on colder days.
-If you want to wear a pair of the best knee pads for mountain biking you’ll also have to make sure there’s enough room to get them on underneath, especially if you’re going to be wearing heavy-hitting downhill style pads on uplift days.
-The leg also needs to be slim enough to ensure there’s no drivetrain interference and the length needs to hit the sweetspot to make sure ankles are covered but without any excess bunching.
+The fit of riding pants is super important, especially ones that are designed to keep the mud and water at bay.
+We like to see pants that sit high up the back, which means there’s extra coverage against the clart and the higher waistband helps keep your lower back warm on colder days.
+If you want to wear a pair of the best knee pads for mountain biking you’ll also have to make sure there’s enough room to get them on underneath, especially if you’re going to be wearing heavy-hitting downhill-style pads on uplift days.
+The leg also needs to be slim enough to ensure there’s no drivetrain interference and the length needs to hit the sweet spot to make sure ankles are covered but without any excess bunching.